kubeflow/website/content/docs/about/kubeflow.md

 Follow the [getting-started guide](/docs/started/getting-started) to set up your environment.

-Then read the [documentation](/docs/) to learn how to use Kubelow.
+Then read the [documentation](/docs/) to learn about the features of Kubeflow, including the following guides to Kubeflow components:
-Highlights include the following:

 * Kubeflow includes services for spawning and managing [Jupyter notebooks](/docs/notebooks/).
 [Project Jupyter](https://jupyter.org/)